Auburn Bulletin 2024-2025

 ARTS 3530 SCULPTURE AS SPACE (3) STU.
 6. Pr.
 (ARTS 2100 or ARTS 2150) and ARTS 1110 and ARTS 1210.
 Departmental approval.
 Survey of the methods, technologies (including sound and light), and issues involved in the production of contemporary sculptural installations, environments, and sites.
 Class discussion of student projects, with readings, presentations, and videos that address current art practice.

 ARTS 3540 THEMES IN CONTEMPORARY SCULPTURE (3) STU.
 6. Pr.
-ARTS 3520 and ARTS 3530.
+(ARTS 2100 and ARTS 2150) and ARTS 1220 and ARTS 1230 and ARTS 3520 and ARTS 3530.
 Investigation of the themes, theory, and methods of contemporary sculptural practice.
 Readings and discussion on recent developments in the field of sculpture.
 Regular individual and group critiques.

 ARTS 3630 ART OF THE ANCIENT NEAR EAST (3) LEC.
 3. Pr.
 ARTS 2100 and ARTS 2150.
 This course examines the visual arts and architecture of the Near East within their social and historical contexts.
 Departmental Approval needed.